 guilty as charged.
 The plea agreement provided, in part: “The parties agree to a

 Frequently Asked Questions

-Hannah Stone is serving a 100 year sentence and is not eligible for parole until 2053
+Hannah Stone is serving a life sentence she is not eligible for parole until 2053

 Spread the love Kayla Dixon was sixteen years old when she shot a man during a robbery in Georgia.
 According to court documents Kayla Dixon and her boyfriend 20 year old Nathaniel Vivien met the victim through a Craiglist ad where he was selling a Playstation 4.
 When the victim refused to hand over the […]

 Spread the love Berenice Juarez was sixteen years old when she lured her mother’s boyfriend to a parking lot and fatally stabbed him.
 According to authorities Berenice Juarez would pretend to be her mother and sent a text message to the victim asking to meet her at a parking lot.
 When the victim showed up […]

 Spread the love Shyanne Parrott was seventeen years old when she was involved in an argument with a rival that would end in murder.
 According to prosecutors the teen killer would have an argument with the victim, would leave the scene and would return driving her truck which she used to strike and run over […]

 Spread the love Kassi Brandeberry was seventeen years old when she set a house on fire in Ohio killing a fourteen year old teenager and severely injuring another teen, a firefighter was also injured fighting the deadly fire.
 According to this teen killer lawyers she did not realize that anyone was home when she set […]